northwolf0614/codeTest/README.md

 1.3 how to run: menu:produtc->run

-1.4 how to do unit test menu:product-test
+1.4 how to do unit test menu:product->test

 2 Where this code can be run or unit tested